collectivecardgame/library/docs/faq.md

 - Design Competitions which are and are not counted as [Card] submissions.
 A Design Competition in which cards are not counted as [Card] submissions means that no more than the maximum number of winners can get in that week.
 A Design Competition in which cards are counted as [Card] submissions means that cards with enough upvotes to get into the top 10 [Card] posts that week can still be added to the game.
 In this case, if the Design Competition had three winners which don't take up top 10 slots, and thirteen entries which all had scores higher than the top [Card] post that week, all thirteen cards would get in, and no [Card] submissions would get in, because they all had lower scores than Design Competition entries.
 (This situation never happened, and a major reason was that Design Competition entries traditionally do worse than [Card] submissions.)
 - ["Team" Design Competitions](https://old.reddit.com/r/collectivecg/comments/9ht4aq/team_design_competition_week_19_merchants_feat/), in which pairs of players create a new card together.
 - Design Competitions which establish [a new Tribal Type](https://old.reddit.com/r/collectivecg/comments/9964h8/design_competition_week_14_weapons_armor/).
 - Design Competitions which the community [essentially rejected](https://old.reddit.com/r/collectivecg/comments/bch7ub/20_or_more_dc_1_entry_dc_design_competition_and/) – you can read [here](https://old.reddit.com/r/collectivecg/comments/bchysq/dc48_shitpost_ranking/) for a detailed rundown of community reactions to this Design Competition.
-The ultimate winner of the Design Compeitition, [Massive Boulder](https://old.reddit.com/r/collectivecg/comments/bcj4jj/dc48_massive_boulder/), was posted afterwards, and certainly deserved its title as winner.
+The ultimate winner of the Design Competition, [Massive Boulder](https://old.reddit.com/r/collectivecg/comments/bcj4jj/dc48_massive_boulder/), was posted afterwards, and certainly deserved its title as winner.
 - ["Design Competition Design Competitions,"](https://old.reddit.com/r/collectivecg/comments/c6sjim/dcdc_and_congratulations_to_the_winners_of_week_58/) in which the players submitted their own ideas for Design Competitions to the [Subreddit](https://old.reddit.com/r/collectivecg/) with the [DCDC] tag, and voted on which one would be the Design Competition topic for the next week.

 We have experimented a lot with Design Competitions, and we have had a ton of fun with them in their previous form.
 Currently we are rethinking how to use the system in the future, and whether changes should be made.
 At the time of writing, we have put a hold on new Design Competitions, and aside from the occasional DCDC, do not have plans to run more Design Competitions for now.